osvaldopina/linkbuilder/docs.md

 ### 3.2.
 Resource Links
 Another option is to annotate resources rather than controllers.
-The great advantage of annotating the controllers is that it stays independent of the method that returns it.
-Note that only the resources returned by controller methods annotated with `@GenerateUriTemplateFor` are inspected.
+The big advantage is that, regardless of the me method that is returned, the resource will have the same link settings Note that only the resources returned by controller methods annotated with `@GenerateUriTemplateFor` are inspected.